Gabriel-Vlad/automated-file-organiser/README.md

 ## Hoe does the software work

 The program takes the user input, than parses it into a Config structure.
-After that, the main function responsible for organizing the directory, is called.
-It recursively traverses each directory and moves the files within in newly created directories, if they don't exist already, depending on their extensions.
+After that, the function responsible for organizing the directory is called.
+It recursively traverses each directory and moves the files within in newly created directories with suggestive names, if they don't exist already, depending on their extensions.
+For seeing the names that this software uses for its directories please go to **src/organizer/constants.rs**.
 The moved files' paths are logged in the logger file chose by the user within the input.
 After a directory is fully traversed, the program performs a cleanup and removes it.